linnykoleh/Spring/Notes.md

     - Does not generate code.
     - Does not require XML configuration.
     - Popular in the developer community.
+    - Standardize parts of application structure.
 - How does it work?
 How does it know what to configure?
+	- Spring Boot **has an opinion** on how development of an application is to be done, for instance concerning the technology-related modules (starters and autoconfiguration), organization of properties, configuration of modules etc.
 	- Spring Boot detects the dependencies available on the classpath and configures Spring beans accordingly.
-There are a number of annotations, examples are `@ConditionalOnClass`, `@ConditionalOnBean`, `@ConditionalOnMissingBean` and `@ConditionalOnMissingClass`, that allows for applying conditions to Spring configuration classes or Spring bean declaration methods in such classes.
+	- There are a number of annotations, examples are `@ConditionalOnClass`, `@ConditionalOnBean`, `@ConditionalOnMissingBean` and `@ConditionalOnMissingClass`, that allows for applying conditions to Spring configuration classes or Spring bean declaration methods in such classes.
+		- A Spring bean is to be created only if a certain dependency is available on the classpath. (`@ConditionalOnClass`)
+		- A Spring bean is to be created only if there is no bean of a certain type or with a certain name created. (`@ConditionalOnMissingBean`)
 	![alt text](images/handout/Screenshot_66.png)
     	- A Spring bean is to be created only if a certain dependency is available on the classpath.
 Use `@ConditionalOnClass` and supply a class contained in the dependency in question.
     	- A Spring bean is to be created only if there is no bean of a certain type or with a certain name created.
 Use `@ConditionalOnMissingBean` and specify name or type of bean to check.